Planned Giving and Bequests

 - Bequests, gifts that are transferred or paid according to the donor’s will

-There are distinct tax benefits of planned giving which have value for both the donor and his/her heirs.
-For example, when donors transfer appreciated assets such as property or stocks, they receive a charitable tax deduction for the full value of the asset.
-Gifts that are bequeathed after the death of the donor are exempt from estate tax up to a certain amount.
 Since the transfer of assets can be complicated, it is prudent to seek the help of a professional estate planner or your own financial adviser.
-However, the Landmark Society of Western New York would be happy to talk to you about your intentions; if you wish we can assist you in finding the right help in making your plans; and explore additional options with you that you may not have considered.
+However, the Landmark Society of Western New York would be happy to talk to you about your intentions; if you wish, we can assist you in finding the right help in making your plans, and explore additional options with you that you may not have considered.

 Planned giving to The Landmark Society means that you will be giving a lasting legacy of support for future generations, and will increase The Landmark’s Society’s ability to protect Western New York’s unique architectural l heritage.